 MarketBeat’s business model hasn’t changed much since I launched the business in 2012.
 We publish news and information about the stock market in our newsletters, on our website, on YouTube, and in our app.
 We generate advertising revenue by promoting financial products and services.
 We also sell premium newsletters and subscription software products to our subscribers.
 That’s the business.

 What has changed is the scale that we operate.
 Over the years, we have become among the best in our industry at email marketing, audience building, and digital advertising.
 MarketBeat now has more than three million email subscribers and sends more than one million outbound clicks to advertisers each month.
-We have grown our team to sixteen employees and gross more than $30 million in top-line annual revenue each year.
+We have grown our team to eighteen employees and gross more than $30 million in top-line annual revenue each year.
 We are by far the largest digital media company in the Dakotas in terms of reach.
 We recently built a new headquarters in downtown Sioux Falls.
 We don’t know exactly what our future looks like, but our mission will remain unchanged – empowering individual investors to make better stock trading decisions with real-time financial data and best-in-class research tools.

 A Passion for Entrepreneurship